NativeScript/nativescript-fresco/README.md

 - **progressiveRenderingEnabled**

 Boolean value used for enabling or disabling the streaming of progressive JPEG images.
-It is set to 'false' by default.
+This property is set to 'false' by default.
 Setting this property to 'true' while loading JPEG images not encoded in progressive format will lead to a standard loading of those images.

 - **showProgressBar**